javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 ## Conclusion

 Adding an automatic checkspelling step to your continuous integration pipeline will prevent your docs containing ugly typos, and it will save you lots of hours of code reviews.
-It won't prevent other types of ortographical errors, like semmantic or style related ones, so I you'll still have to reread carefully your docs before publishing them, but it will be  a great help.
+It won't prevent other types of orthographic errors, like semantic or style related ones, so I you'll still have to reread carefully your docs before publishing them, but it will be  a great help.

-> This blog is being checked with the examples provided in this post, because it is generated from Markdown files, so you can get the code of the examples directly in [https://github.com/javierbrea/personal-website](https://github.com/javierbrea/personal-website).
+> This blog is being checked with the examples provided in this post, because it is generated from Markdown files, so you can get the code of the examples directly in [`https://github.com/javierbrea/personal-website`](https://github.com/javierbrea/personal-website).